Frezyx/talker/README.md

 </p> -->

 ## Get Started
-See Get Started documentation at [talker web site](https://frezyx.github.io/talker/guide/get-started.html#instalation) or follow these steps to use this package
+See all documentation at [talker web site](https://frezyx.github.io/talker/guide/get-started.html#instalation) or follow these steps to the coolest experience in error handling

 ### Add dependency
 ```yaml